Wout-Vis/ProjectHaveFun/README.md

-For the tree we use some icons and symbols
+For the tree we use some icons and symbols, only when we end up using the file system!!!!

 ### npm install styled-components
 ### npm install react-icons